-- 60-70.
-Support measures that encourage community safety and well-being including those which support state and federal reimbursement of homeland security related public safety expenses. - 61.71.
-Support the use of Homeland Security Funds for local law enforcement agencies as first responders. - 62.72.
-Support existing Proposition 83 (Jessica's Law) restrictions on residency requirements for sex offenders and advocate for increased restrictions and enforcement of penalties. - 63.
-Oppose legislative attempts at early release of incarcerated prisoners and measures that would further de-criminalize non-violent offenses. - 64.73.
-Support the repeal of Proposition 47 and Proposition 57 as well as funding-for local mitigation related to Proposition 47 and Proposition 57, while they are ineffect.
-Support continued and ongoing funding to implement the provisions of Proposition 36 (2024). - 65-74.
-Support initiatives involving county, state, and federal governments to reduce and prevent homelessness in Orange County. - 66-75.
-Support measures that provide for additional funding to clean up illegal dump sites or homeless encampments - 67-76.
-Advocate for local recovery efforts by providing cities with direct and flexible federal and state funding to support the public's health and the economy. - 68-77.
+- 70. Support measures that encourage community safety and well-being including those which support state and federal reimbursement public safety expenses. - 71.
+Support the use of Homeland Security Funds for local law enforcement agencies as first responders. - 72.
+Support existing Proposition 83 (Jessica's Law) restrictions on residency requirements for sex offenders and advocate for increased restrictions and enforcement of penalties. - 73.
+Support continued and ongoing funding to implement the provisions of Proposition 36 (2024). - 74.
+Support initiatives involving county, state, and federal governments to reduce and prevent homelessness in Orange County. - 75.
+Support measures that provide for additional funding to clean up illegal dump sites or homeless encampments - 76.
+Advocate for local recovery efforts by providing cities with direct and flexible federal and state funding to support the public's health and the economy. - 77.
 Support initiatives to reimburse local law enforcement agencies for unsupported state mandated training and legislation that places a financial burden on local law enforcement without reimbursement for costs.